 Children have specific emotional and developmental needs.
 At our pediatric dentistry practice, we specialize in addressing these needs and making young patients feel at ease when visiting the dentist.
 Experiencing a pediatric dental emergency can be a traumatic experience for children.
 This is particularly true during a period when it’s important to educate children about forming healthy oral care habits.
 Many dental health emergencies are the result of untreated, underlying problems.
 Children are more likely to develop cavities than adult patients.
 Often, they lack the dexterity to brush their teeth effectively, which causes bacteria to develop.
-You can trust your family’s dental needs will be taken care of at Lovett Dental Corpus Christ.
+You can trust your family’s dental needs will be taken care of at Lovett Dental Corpus Christi.

 Why a Pediatric Dental Emergency Is Unique

 As children’s adult teeth grow in, they may experience tooth crowding, which is when there is not enough jawbone available to accommodate all of the teeth.
 Or, wisdom teeth may only partially emerge and create infections in the gum.
 Children who play sports may experience athletic injuries resulting in a cracked or missing tooth.
-When we treat pediatric dental emergencies, at Lovett Dental, we address the immediate concern while continuing to provide our standard pediatric dental services, including preventive care, oral exams, and the diagnosis and management of gum disease.
+When we treat pediatric dental emergencies, we address the immediate concern while continuing to provide our standard pediatric dental services, including preventive care, oral exams, and the diagnosis and management of gum disease.

 When to Seek Treatment for a Dental Emergency